 Picture Music - VHS video

-Four promos, featuring 'Fool For Your Loving' (1980) , and 'Don't Break My Heart Again' (1981).
-Not available on DVD.
+Four promos, including 'Fool For Your Loving' (1980) and 'Don't Break My Heart Again' (1981).
+Not transferred to DVD.

 Completing The Collection: